How to Convert an SVG into a React Component: A Simple Guide

 React SVG Icon Not Showing/Rendering

-If your SVG component isn't rendering at all, there are several common causes to check:
+If your SVG component isn’t rendering at all, there are several common causes to check.
+Understanding how to debug React applications can help you systematically identify and fix these issues:

 1. JSX attribute naming: SVG attributes in React need to use camelCase instead of kebab-case.
 For example: